Pneumoconiosis Compensation Fund Board

 1. Project Period

-Funded projects must start within three months of the grant approval date and should be completed within the time-frame as stated in the project schedule.
+Funded projects must start within three months after the agreement be signed unless otherwise be approved by PCFB, and should be completed within the time frame as stated in the project schedule.
 Extension of the project duration may be considered where properly justified.

 2. Funding Limit